 Startups are always selling.
 Their goal is to grow 2x, 3x, 10x, etc. every year, and to do so they need a talented team.
 The founders and senior leadership have already drunk the Kool-Aid and believe their idea is the next big thing.
 If they want you, they will sell their idea to you.
-Before jumping in and drinking the Kool-Aid yourself, be really clear about your goals and the reality of joining a startup.
+Before jumping in and drinking the Kool-Aid yourself, be really clear about your goals and think ‘should I join a startup?’.

 Largely you will get ahead because of how tough the startup environment is.
 While career opportunities are plentiful, so are the expectations that come along with them.
 Yes, you will be able to take on projects that are above your skill level, but the company will also expect for you to be successful at them.
 And, ultimately what is a success, but how you perform against expectations that your board or boss have set.
 When those expectations change board meeting to board meeting, or when they come with an expectation of a 2X+ growth rate regardless of the situation, you have to do more than simply deliver.
 You have to deliver in a way that is meaningful to the business with the odds stacked against you with the ever changing expectations it entails.
 So while opportunities are plentiful to develop hard skills, so are the accompanying challenges.